asyncgui/asynckivy/sphinx/submod-transition.rst

 Transition (submodule)
 ======================

-The ``asynckivy.transition`` submodule provides various transition effects that can be used to create smooth visual transitions for Kivy widgets.
+The ``asynckivy.transition`` submodule provides various transition effects for creating smooth visual transitions for Kivy widgets.
 All APIs in this module are designed to be used with ``async with`` statements:

 .. code-block::